galasa-dev/automation/releasePipeline/README.md

 3. If there are any failures from the regression testing - Amend 29-regression-reruns.yaml and pipelines/regression-reruns.yaml.
 Add the tests that failed, to run them again.
 4. Run `kubectl -n galasa-build create -f 29-regression-reruns.yaml` - Retest the failing tests.
 5. Repeat as required.
-6. Manually install and test the SimBank example in Eclipse.

 All the tests must pass before moving on.

+### Test the Eclipse plug-in and Simbank tests manually

+1. Follow the [instructions](https://galasa.dev/docs/getting-started/installing-online) provided in our documentation to install the Eclipse plug-in, but instead of installing from https://p2.galasa.dev, install the release candidate from https://development.galasa.dev/release/maven-repo/p2/.
+Ensure you are using a [supporting version of Eclipse](https://galasa.dev/docs/getting-started) and Java 11.
+2. Follow the [instructions](https://galasa.dev/docs/getting-started/simbank) provided to explore Simbank and run the supplied Simbank tests.
+Complete both sections 'Creating an example Galasa project using Maven' and 'Creating an example Galasa project using Gradle'.
+You will need to update your Galasa preferences (Eclipse > Settings > Galasa) and set the Remote Maven URI to https://development.galasa.dev/release/maven-repo/obr so Galasa can access the code to be released.

 ### Obtain release approval

 1. Ask the Team and Product managers for release approval by:
-   1. Seeking out the GHE issue related to the release you are working on.
+   1. Finding the GitHub issue related to the release you are working on in the GHE repository cics/cics-ts-tracking.
    2. Checking off the tasks that are listed in the issue.
-   3. Tagging approvers with a link to the regression test results.
+   3. Commenting, ensuring to tag the approvers (Roger and Simon) with a link to the regression test results for the 'release' branch on the Phoenix dashboard.
+Explain any failures that are due to external problems if necessary.
+Confirm manual installation of Eclipse plug-in and Simbank were successful.

 Have a look at the GHE issues for previous releases for examples on how this has been done before.

+Once an approver has approved, you can move on.

 ### Deployment